Domino-Blockchain/domichain/docs/src/api/http.md

 hide_table_of_contents: true
 ---

-Solana nodes accept HTTP requests using the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification.
+Domichain nodes accept HTTP requests using the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification.

 :::info
-For JavaScript applications, use the [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) library as a convenient interface for the RPC methods to interact with a Solana node.
+For JavaScript applications, use the [@solana/web3.js](https://github.com/solana-labs/solana-web3.js) library as a convenient interface for the RPC methods to interact with a Domichain node.

-For an PubSub connection to a Solana node, use the [Websocket API](./websocket.md).
+For an PubSub connection to a Domichain node, use the [Websocket API](./websocket.md).
 :::

 ## RPC HTTP Endpoint